jeffleary00/amoshell/README.md

 # PLATFORM

-Unix-like systems only.
-Does not work on WindowsOS
+Unix-like systems with Ericsson amos/moshell installed.
+NOT for Windows

 # SYNOPSIS